sjccolombo/sjc-storage/README.md

 # sjc-storage

-This repo contains all of the assets included in the website
+Repository contains all the website assets